demonic073/Docker-Ollama-openwebui-ui/README.md

 # docker compose ollama and open-webui ui

 I built this docker-compose deployment to isolate any outside connections within the docker container to make sure all queries ran on the ai model are only ran local nothing is getting sent outside.
-I mostly used this to test Deepseek ai model, but this can also be used with any support Olama compatible models as well.
+I mostly used this to test Deepseek ai model, but this can also be used with any supported Olama compatible models as well.

 Nivida GPUS as that is what I currently run you will need to look up how to set other GPUS yourself.